TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 |_The details tab_|

-The details of any assert and the reason for pass or fail can be viewed by clicking on the corresponding box in any _Test_.
+The details of any assert and the reason for pass or fail can be viewed by clicking on the corresponding box in any _Test Suite_.

 |![Image of a screenshot needle assert selected](../img/openqa/image-needle.png)|
 |:-:|